ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Room and Board Costs at University of Maine

-Cost of Books at University of Maine
+How Much Do Books Cost at University of Maine?

 First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
 The actual cost of books and supplies depends on the courses you take and what kinds of books and materials they require.
 To save money, many students choose to use books from the library or buy used textbooks and materials.

-Yearly Fees
+Annual Fees

-The majority of colleges also have fees to offsets cost associated with maintaining facilties, like the computer labs and libraries, athletic facilities, and more.
+Most schools also have fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.

 Other Costs